top of page

 Health Testing

 Health testing dogs to Orthopedic Foundation for Animals (OFA) standards is a critical component of responsible breeding, as it helps identify and reduce the risk of hereditary diseases within a breed.
 OFA testing provides objective, standardized evaluations for conditions such as hip and elbow dysplasia, cardiac disease, eye disorders, and other breed-specific health concerns.
+This is far more comprehensive screening than a vet check can provide and generally costs about $1000 per Staffordshire Bull Terrier.

 By testing breeding dogs and making results publicly available, breeders demonstrate transparency and accountability while making informed decisions that prioritize long-term health, soundness, and quality of life.
 Adhering to OFA standards not only protects future generations of dogs but also gives puppy buyers confidence that their breeder is committed to ethical practices and the overall improvement of the breed.

 Please note: OFA elbows and Hips cannot be completed until the dog is 2 years of age.
-Pennhip, an alternative hip screening, can be done no earlier than 4 months old.
+PENNHIP, an alternative hip screening, can be done no earlier than 4 months old.
 This goes for any breed.

 IMG_2226-Edit copy.jpg